christoph-hesse/social-power/README.md

 # PROJECT DESCRIPTION

-Simulation of oppressive language as performative speech act using Nash demand games.
+Simulation of oppressive language as performative speech act using Nash bargaining games.
-Here's some more info.